Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 ### Bury

 Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks), and pops a number `n` from the data stack.
-Fails if `stackid` refers to the Command stack or the Result stack.
+Fails if `stackid` refers to the Command stack or the Effect stack.

 On the stack identified by `stackid`, moves the top item and inserts it at the `n`th-from-top position.

 ### Reverse

 Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks), and pops a number `n` from the data stack.
-Fails if `stackid` refers to the Command stack or the Result stack.
-On the stack identified by `stackid`, pops the top `n` items and inserts them back to the same stack in reverse order.
+Fails if `stackid` refers to the Command stack or the Effect stack.
+On the stack identified by `stackid`, removes the top `n` items and inserts them back into the same stack in reverse order.

 ### Depth